-- Shall: a directive term that indicates the actions outlined are mandatory and therefore must be complied with, without discretion, by Administration, the developer, the Development Authority, and Subdivision Authority. - Should: a directive that indicates a strongly preferred course of action by Council, Administration, and/or the developer but one that is not mandatory. - May: a discretionary term, meaning the policy in question can be enforced by the County if it chooses to do so, dependent on the particular circumstances of the site and/or application.
+- Shall: a directive term that indicates the actions outlined are mandatory and therefore must be complied with, without discretion, by Council, Administration, the developer, the Development Authority, and the Subdivision Authority. - Should: a directive that indicates a strongly preferred course of action by Council, Administration, the developer, the Development Authority, and the Subdivision Authority but one that is not mandatory. - May: a discretionary term, meaning the policy in question can be enforced by the County if it chooses to do so, dependent on the particular circumstances of the site and/or application.